 Adapting to the largest consumers of today

-When talking about Millennials and Generation Z, we are dealing with two groups that are more socially connected than ever before.
+When talking about Millennials and Generation Z, we are dealing with two groups more socially connected than ever before.
 This has a direct effect on what they expect from their customer service.
 It has become crucial for businesses to be prepared for the constantly evolving needs of the younger generation.
-With a high demand for the latest technology, access from all messaging channels and live agents, consumers are looking for an omnichannel customer care experience.
+They have a high demand for the latest technology, access on all messaging channels and want interactions with live agents.
+These consumers are looking for an omnichannel customer care experience.

 Millenials are the largest adult living generation and have become a hugely influential consumer.
-With this title and growing up with immediate real time responses with access to smartphones, they have come to expect certain things from their customer service.
+With this title and growing up with immediate real time responses, they have come to expect certain things from their customer service.

-With 63% of millennials beginning their customer service experience online and 43% using their mobile phones to do so we are seeing a generation that turns to platforms such as social media and live chats as their first go to point for customer service help.
+63% of millennials beginning their customer service experience online.
+And 43% are using their mobile phones to do.
+This is a generation that turns to platforms such as social media and live chats for customer service help.
 They won’t even consider the old fashioned channels that once were.

 Furthermore, this generation is expecting a fast and efficient response time and availability across all channels.
-With practically all millennials owning or having access to a smart device and using apps such as whatsapp and messenger as their main communication channel they are also expecting to be able to reach businesses just as efficiently as they would a family member.
-This is supported by a study that revealed that 79% of millennials are more inclined to buy from brands with a mobile-response customer support portal.
+Today, practically all millennials own or have access to a smart device.
+They are comfotable using apps such as whatsapp and messenger as their main communication channel.
+This comfortability comes with the expectation to reach businesses just as efficiently as they would a family member.
+One study revealed that 79% of millennials are more inclined to buy from brands with a mobile-response customer support portal.

-When talking about millennials it is also important to note that this is a group of people who value trust and transparency above all.
-They have the desire to connect with a brand on a personal level which is why businesses need to ensure that even if using automated responses from chatbots they have a human escalation pathway ready for those hard hitting questions a bot just can’t answer.
-This will help build long lasting relationships with this young consumer group and businesses will benefit as millennials are willing to pay 21% more to do business with companies who excel at customer service (American Express).
+Millennials are a group of people who value trust and transparency above all.
+They have the desire to connect with a brand on a personal level.
+This is why businesses need to ensure that even if using automated responses a human escalation pathway is in place.
+This will help build long lasting relationships with this young consumer group.
+Businesses will benefit as millennials are willing to pay 21% more to do business with companies who excel at customer service.